juzztjawa/chat-vqa/README.md

 Clear history clears the entire chat.

 Upcoming features:
-Memory - saves above chats for the current prompt.
-PostgreSQL - SQL integration for login/signup.
+~Memory - saves above chats for the current prompt.~ PostgreSQL - SQL integration for login/signup.
-RAG for research papers - look into more it.
+Internet search - Integrate searching internet as a tool to make the agent based on the news information.

 Open two terminals